 E Aortic valve stenosis

 A 74-year-old man has had increasingly severe headaches for 2 months, centered on the right.
-He sees his physician, who records vital signs of T 36.9 C, P 82/minute, RR 15/minute, and BP 130/85 mm Hg.
+His vital signs include T 36.9°C, P 82/minute, RR 14/minute, and BP 130/85 mm Hg.
 There is a palpable tender cord-like area over his right temple.
 His heart rate is regular with no murmurs, gallops, or rubs.
 Pulses are equal and full in all extremities.
 A biopsy of this lesion is obtained, and microscopic examination reveals a muscular artery with luminal narrowing and medial inflammation with lymphocytes, macrophages, and occasional giant cells.
 He improves with a course of high-dose corticosteroid therapy.
 Which of the following laboratory test findings is most likely to be present with this man's disease?

 A Erythrocyte sedimentation rate of 110 mm/hr